 - Art and Craft: The Art and Craft program is aimed at promoting cognitive aesthetic and emotional growth.
 Students realize the joy of expression through various media.
 They learn to appreciate art from different cultures as well as the native arts of the country against the backdrop of the cultural context in which they exist.

-- The Life Skills Programme will be able to help students lead balanced, happy and successful lives.
+- The Life Skills Programme helps the students to lead balanced, happy and successful lives.
 The program covers Creative and Critical Thinking Skills, Interpersonal Skills, Effective Communication Skills, Problem-Solving and Decision Making Skills, Conflict Resolution Skills, Collaborative Skills, Leadership Skills, Self Esteem, Empathy and Dealing with Emotions as well as Coping with Stress.
 These skills are dealt in an age appropriate manner.

 Inclusive Curriculum The TISA community believes that all students must have access to learning with equal opportunity irrespective of their class, gender, race, ability, disability, language and culture and social or economic conditions.
 The decisions taken in the classroom should include the perspectives, knowledge and culture and value language experiences which students bring to the classroom.
-The school curriculum should advocate and celebrate diversity in terms of culture and other differences.
+The school curriculum advocates and celebrates diversity in terms of culture and other differences.
 It should include all learners to realize the full potential that he/she is capable of.
-The TISA includes creative strategies to encourage and promote inclusive learning environment.
-The diversity among the students should be addressed through appropriate mechanisms to facilitate learning e.g. need based teaching methods .This includes Gifted and talented students along with students with learning disabilities.
+TISA includes creative strategies to encourage and promote inclusive learning environment.
+The diversity among the students is addressed through appropriate mechanisms to facilitate need based teaching & learning methods .This includes Gifted and talented students along with students with learning disabilities.